FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/servicesubcategory.md

 # Service Subcategory

-The Service Subcategory is a further classification of the Service Category for a [*service*](#glossary:service) based on its core function.
-The Service Subcategory (in conjunction with the Service Category) is commonly used for scenarios like analyzing costs across providers and tracking the migration of workloads across fundamentally different architectures.
+The Service Subcategory is a secondary classification of the Service Category for a [*service*](#glossary:service) based on its core function.
+The Service Subcategory (in conjunction with the Service Category) is commonly used for scenarios like analyzing spend and usage for specific workload types across providers and tracking the migration of workloads across fundamentally different architectures.

 - The ServiceSubcategory column MUST be present in a FOCUS dataset and MUST NOT be null.
 - This column is of type String and MUST be one of the allowed values.